timlok123/COMP2113-Course-Code/README.md

 # COMP2113-Course-Code

 ## Description
-This GitHub Repository is set up to store the course code of COMP2113 - Programming Technologies at The University of Hong Kong .
+This GitHub Repository is set up to store the course code of COMP2113 - Programming Technologies at The University of Hong Kong.
 This course covers

 1. Linux BashShell
 2. Basic in C++